OpenGene/CfdnaPattern/README.md

 Options:
-  --version             show program's version number and exit -h, --help            show this help message and exit -f FEATURE_FILE, --feature=FEATURE_FILE
+  --version             show program's version number and exit -h, --help            show this help message and exit -m MODEL_FILE, --model=MODEL_FILE
-                        specify which file to store the extracted features from training set.
-  -m MODEL_FILE, --model=MODEL_FILE
                         specify which file to store the built model.
   -a ALGORITHM, --algorithm=ALGORITHM